bonniesimon/college-graph-logseq/pages/CSA Module 1.md

 		- Has local memory unshared with other nodes
 		- Interprocessor communication done through message passing among the nodes
 - Development layers
+  collapsed:: true
 	- ![image.png](../assets/image_1636702296879_0.png)
-## System Attributes to Performance
+- ## System Attributes to Performance
+  collapsed:: true
 	- The ideal performance of a computer system depends on the machine capabilities and the program behavior.
 	- Clock Rate & CPI
 		- CPU is driven by a clock with constant cycle time t (to in greek)